Constantine Scollen: In the United States

 In 1883, he wrote a Blackfoot dictionary and grammar for Oblate Fathers Leon Doucet and Emile-Joseph Legal and to Father Lacombe he gave a grammar, catechism and hymns, in Blackfoot, all written and composed by him.
 Being a capable violinist, he also wrote the music.
 In Wyoming between 1889 and 1893, he created an Arapaho alphabet and orthology.
 It was possibly the first example of a written form of the language for which he may have used some of the symbols, invented by an English Methodist missionary in Canada, which he had adapted and used for his five earlier Canadian First Nation languages.
 His original notebook is in the Smithsonian Institution, Washington DC.
 However, Scollen's writings were not directly for the use of the Native people.
 They were intended to be tools for his fellow missionaries, to enable them to communicate their religious message, more effectively, by enabling them to use the mother tongues of their various native communities.

 Scollen was a polymath.
-In addition to his outstanding linguistic skills, he was a Scholar in music, history and theology and a skilled writer in numerous languages.
-He had an extraordinary talent for languages and became the foremost linguist in the Oblates of Mary Immaculate, in Canada.
+In addition to his linguistic skills, he was a Scholar in music, history and theology and a skilled writer in numerous languages.
+He had a talent for languages and became the foremost linguist in the Oblates of Mary Immaculate, in Canada.
 In addition to his bi-lingual childhood tongues of Irish Gaelic and English he was fluent in Greek, Latin, French, Italian, German and the First Nations languages of Cree, Chippewa (Ojibwe), Blackfoot, Sarcee, Assiniboine and Arapaho.
-(Most of these native languages belong to the Algonquian languages|Algonquin family) He taught English to his fellow missionaries (who were all native French speakers) and First Nation languages to new arrivals.
+(Most of these native languages belong to the Algonquian languages|Algonquin family) He taught English to his missionaries (who were all native French speakers) and First Nation languages to new arrivals.